jimbobbennett/AgroHack/Steps/CreateTheAppInIoTCentral.md

    1. **Telemetry** - actual values detected and sent but the device, for example in a thermostat it could be the current detected temperature
    1. **Properties** - settings on the device, for example in a thermostat it could be the desired temperature
-   1. **Commands** - calls that can be made on the device from IoT Central, optionally passing data.
+   1. **Commands** - calls that can be made on the device from Visual Studio Code, optionally passing data.
 For example in a thermostat it could be called by a mobile app to send a request to change the desired temperature.

-* **Cloud properties** - these are properties set in IoT central against a device, but not synced to the device.
+* **Cloud properties** - these are properties set in Azure IoT central against a device, but not synced to the device.
 For example a device could have a cloud property for the account name of the owner, or the date it was last services

 * **Views** - these are dashboards for a device that can contain charts, data values and other information allowing you to visualize telemetry or send commands.